forgetdev/asterism/README.md

 The internals are documented in [`docs/architecture.md`](docs/architecture.md).

-## What `astrace` is not
+## What `asterism` is not

-- Not a replacement for `sngrep`, Wireshark, or HEP capture — those operate on the wire, `astrace` operates on logs
+- Not a replacement for `sngrep`, Wireshark, or HEP capture — those operate on the wire, `asterism` operates on logs
 - Not a CDR billing system
 - Not a real-time monitoring dashboard
 - Not affiliated with Sangoma, Digium, or the Asterisk project